You are here: Home » Donate

 Temple Rodef Shalom strives to be a place where prayer, learning and tikkun olam are vital and fulfilling components of our Jewish community.
 Your donations to Temple Rodef Shalom help sustain and strengthen our community.
 Contributions to our Operating Funds support the Temple’s daily needs, including worship services, educational programs, clergy, staff, and building maintenance.
 Gifts to our Endowed Funds help fund special programs and ensure long-term financial stability, allowing us to plan for the future and continue serving our community for generations to come.
 Every donation plays a vital role in keeping our congregation thriving.

-The Temple Rodef Shalom Endowment is composed of five “baskets” whose aim is to preserve the community we have built together and strengthen the congregation for the future.
+The Temple Rodef Shalom Endowment is composed of six thematic “baskets” and aims to preserve the community we have built together and strengthen the congregation for the future.
+The Endowment provides annual gifts to the Temple to underwrite expenses and programs that fit within these themes.

 We are grateful to the members who have established the endowment funds at Temple Rodef Shalom which are listed below.
-For information about establishing an endowment fund or contributing to an existing fund, please contact the Director of Philanthropy.
+For information about establishing an endowment fund or contributing to an existing fund, please contact the Director of Philanthropy, Hannah Moore.

 The General Endowment is an unrestricted, long-term resource for supporting the Temple’s mission and programs.